-After the view platform, continue along towards the Kuliouou Ridge Trail lookout.
-On the last section of the ridge the trail gets more muddy and overgrown.
-Just before the second lookout you come to a very steep rope descent and the hardest one on the trail.
+After the view platform, continue along toward the Kuliouou Ridge Trail lookout.
+On the last section of the ridge, the trail gets more muddy and overgrown.
+Just before the second lookout, you come to a very steep rope descent and the hardest one on the trail.
 Take your time.

 Expect to see lots of hikers on the Kuliouou Ridge Trail summit.
 We never spend much time at this summit because it doesn’t compare to the beauty of the ridge.

 While the second portion of the trail is much easier it takes a long time to descend back to the starting point.
 Once you make your way down the makeshift stairs and into the forest you’re going to come to some switchbacks.
 The switchbacks are mellow and long.

 Remember, don’t take any shortcuts (no matter how tempting it is).